 The 2013 Award Recipient: Kara L. Hartzler, Attorney, Federal Defenders of San Diego, Inc.; Member, Board of Directors, ACS San Diego Lawyer Chapter

-Kara L. Hartzler is an appellate attorney at the Federal Defenders of San Diego, Inc. She specialized in the immigration consequences of criminal convictions while working as Legal Director and Criminal Immigration Consultant at the Florence Immigrant and Refugee Rights Project in Arizona and is the author of Surviving Padilla: A Defender’s Guide to Advising Noncitizens on the Immigration Consequences of Criminal Convictions.
+Kara L. Hartzler served as an appellate attorney at the Federal Defenders of San Diego, Inc. She specialized in the immigration consequences of criminal convictions while working as Legal Director and Criminal Immigration Consultant at the Florence Immigrant and Refugee Rights Project in Arizona and is the author of Surviving Padilla: A Defender’s Guide to Advising Noncitizens on the Immigration Consequences of Criminal Convictions.
 In 2008, Hartzler testified before the U.S. House of Representatives Subcommittee on Immigration on the detentionand deportation of citizens and other due process violations in the immigration system.
 She is also an active playwright whose plays have been performed and published in the United States and internationally.
 At the Convention’s Carliner Award announcement, Hartzler said, “Immigration law is not just about people coming to the United States, it’s about how we treat them once they get there.
 And in that respect we still have a long way to go.”

 Kara Hartzler reflected on the award at ACSblog and in the interview below.

 The 2012 Award Recipient: Janson Wu, Gay & Lesbian Advocates & Defenders